ZhuXiaoBing-cn/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-oauth2-resource-server/README.md

 - A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - You register your web APP in App registrations in the Azure portal.
-- A web app being launched.
+- A Web APP runtime that requires access to a Web API.
 - You register your web API in App registrations in the Azure portal.

 ## Examples